About the Book

 Description from Goodreads:

 I received a complementary copy of this book.
-All opinions are my own, and I am not obligated to provide a positive review.
+All opinions are my own, and I was not obligated to give a positive review.